Azure/meta-azure-service-broker/docs/azure-sql-db.md

     "resourceGroup": "<resource-group>",        // [Required] Unique.
 Only allow up to 90 characters "location": "<azure-region-name>",          // [Required] e.g. eastasia, eastus2, westus, etc. You can use azure cli command 'azure location list' to list all locations.
     "sqlServerName": "<sql-server-name>",       // [Required] Unique. sqlServerName cannot be empty or null.
 It can contain only lowercase letters, numbers and '-', but can't start or end with '-' or have more than 63 characters.
-    "sqlServerParameters": {                    // Remove this block if using existing server "allowSqlServerFirewallRules": [        // [Optional] If present, ruleName, startIpAddress and endIpAddress are mandatory in every rule.
+    "sqlServerParameters": {                    // Ignore this block if using existing server "allowSqlServerFirewallRules": [        // [Optional] If present, ruleName, startIpAddress and endIpAddress are mandatory in every rule.
             {
-                "ruleName": "<rule-name-1>",
+                "ruleName": "<rule-name-0>",
                 "startIpAddress": "xx.xx.xx.xx",
                 "endIpAddress": "xx.xx.xx.xx"
             },